High-temperature superconductivity from kinetic energy: Model

-In Fig.\ref{fig:1}(c), we present the dependence of $t/t_{0}$, $r$, and $\epsilon_{0}/J_{\perp}$ on $J_{K}/J_{\perp}$.
-For simplicity, we set $t=1$ throughout this study.
-We focus primarily on the cases with $\epsilon=0$, meaning that the $V$ terms exactly offset the attraction from the $J_\perp$ term.
-Then our ESD model really only contains one term: the nearest neighbor hopping.
+Figure~\ref{fig:1}(c) shows the dependence of $t/t_0$, $r$, and $\epsilon_0/J_\perp$ on $J_K/J_\perp$.
+For simplicity, we set $t = 1$ throughout this study.
+We primarily focus on the case where $V_{\mathrm{eff}} = 0$, implying that the $V$ term exactly cancels the attraction from the $J_\perp$ term.
+In this case, our ESD model contains only one term: nearest-neighbor hopping.
+We also note that, because we consider finite $V_{\mathrm{eff}}$, the model is fermionic, and the singlon states play a crucial role.
+Therefore, it does not reduce to a simple hard-core boson theory justified only in the limit $V_{\mathrm{eff}} \to -\infty$.
+The $T_c$ analysis in the hard-core bosonic theory corresponding to $\textcolor{black}{V_{\mathrm{eff}}} \rightarrow -\infty$ in our model is well studied in the previous literature \cite{Schlömer2024,Carrasquilla_2013}.

 \textbf{Particle-hole symmetry at $r=1$} We can define a particle-hole (PH) transformation, which transforms the six states in the following way: $\ket{h}_i\rightarrow\ket{d}_i$, $\ket{d}_i\rightarrow-\ket{h}_i$, $\ket{l,\uparrow}_i\rightarrow(-1)^i\ket{\overline{l},\downarrow}_i$ and $\ket{l,\downarrow}_i\rightarrow-(-1)^i\ket{\overline{l},\uparrow}$. where $(-1)^i$ means $(-1)^{x+y}$ and $\bar l$ is the opposite layer of $l$.